Specialist in Transportation and Logistics

 Graduates of this Program would be prepared for employment in positions such as Logistics Coordinator, Fleet Manager, Logistics Dispatcher, and Transport and Export Technician.

-- I'm interested, but I don't have experience
+- I’m interested, but I already have experience

-Champlain College Saint-Lambert also offers the same T&L AEC for people who have little to no relevant work or life experience.
-It takes from 17 weeks to 1 year to complete, depending on whether or not you have a full-time job.
+Champlain College Saint-Lambert offers the same TL AEC through RAC, specifically for people who have a significant amount of work or life experience.
+It takes approximately 4 to 12 months to complete, and can be pursued even with a full-time job.

 The Specialist in Transportation and Logistics Program consists of sixteen (16) credit courses, for a total of 1140 hours.